 Create a password file, containing a vault password (just generate one yourself), and store it outside of the repo:

-Insert your secret values into this file (refer to group_vars/all/01_fake_vault.yml
+Insert your secret values into this file (refer to group_vars/all/01_fake_vault.yml for placeholders), using a prefix of vault_, like this:

-(You can always re-edit the file by running ansible-vault edit group_vars/<your-username>/vault.yml
+(You can always re-edit the file by running ansible-vault edit group_vars/<your-username>/vault.yml)

-The vault file is encrypted using a secret you store outside the repo, and now you can safely check in and version group_vars/<your-username>/vault.yml
+The vault file is encrypted using a secret you store outside the repo, and now you can safely check in and version group_vars/<your-username>/vault.yml without worrying about exposing secrets in cleartext!

 Editing ansible-vault files with VSCode

-If you prefer to edit your vault file using VSCode (with all its YAML syntax checking) to nasty-ol' CLI editors, you can set your EDITOR ENV variable by running export EDITOR="code --wait"
+If you prefer to edit your vault file using VSCode (with all its YAML syntax checking) to nasty-ol' CLI editors, you can set your EDITOR ENV variable by running export EDITOR="code --wait".

 Serving